Developer Configuration (Usrcfg)

 Enabling XTAL during sleep will significantly increase power consumption.

-PSCFG_TypeDef ps_config = {
+struct PSCFG_TypeDef ps_config = {

-.keep_OSC4M_on = FALSE, /* keep OSC4M on or off for sleep */
+.keep_osc4m_on = FALSE, /* keep OSC4M on or off for sleep */

 .xtal_mode_in_sleep = XTAL_OFF, /* set xtal mode during sleep mode, see enum xtal_mode_sleep for detail */